astronomer/docs/software/install-airgapped.md

 :::tip

 Certain files in this directory may contain secrets.
 For your first install, keep these in a secure place on a suitable machine.
-See TODO - guidance on vauliting prior to continuing to higher environments
+As you progress to higher environments, vault these files seperately and use the remaining files to serve as the basis for your CI/CD deployment.

 :::